red-gate/RedGate.Metrics/README.md

 ## How are they calculated?
 ### Deployment Frequency
-Given a list of releases:
+Given a list of tagged releases:
 * Calculate the time period passed between releases being made
 * Present the mean average of those release intervals

 ### Delivery Lead Time
-Given a list of releases:
+Given a list of tagged releases:
 * Get all new commits included in each release
 * Calculate the time between each commit and the time of release (the Delivery Lead Time of each individual commit)
 * Find the median one and treat it as the average Delivery Lead Time for that release
 * Present the mean average of all release Delivery Lead Times

 ### Change Fail Percentage
-Given a list of releases:
+Given a list of tagged releases:
 * Present the percentage of releases that were followed by a "fix release"

 ### Mean Time to Restore (MTTR)
-Given a list of releases:
+Given a list of tagged releases:
 * Identify the number of failed releases
 * For each failed release, calculate how long it was the latest release (until a "fix release" was issued) - the time to restore for each failure
 * Present the mean average of those times to restore